 Alongside my own research and teaching, I am co-moderator of the blog hosting service Ideas on Europe, and in that role an ex-officio member of the Executive Committee of the European Studies association UACES (University Association for Contemporary European Studies).
 I am furthermore co-editor of the new De Gruyter book series ‘Europe under Strain‘.

 Before coming to Augsburg, I have worked as a research assistant at the EURECON project at Glasgow University.
 From 2014 to 2018, I was a PhD student and academic assistant at the University of Luxembourg’s Institute of Political Science, and a Jean Monnet Guest Scholar at the Centre for European Studies, Canterbury Christ Church University (2015-2016).
-From 2017 until 2020, I have been involved in the global data collection project ‘Varieties of Democracy’ (V-Dem) as country coordinator for Luxembourg.
+From 2017 until 2020, I have been involved in the global data collection project ‘Varieties of Democracy’ (V-Dem) as country coordinator for Luxembourg, and have since then contributed to V-Dem as a country expert.
+In 2019, I spent several months as a guest scholar at the Max Planck Institute for Legal History and Legal Theory in Frankfurt.

 academia.edu | ResearchGate | LinkedIn | BlueSky: mechthildroos.bsky.social | Twitter/X: @MechthildRoos